cloudmesh/cloudmesh-pi-burn/cm-pi-burn.md

 to set a password.
 In the future, you should not use this option as we do not want to login through the terminal.
 We only want to SSH from the master Pi

+### Auto Format to FAT32
+The `--format` is an option that can be used to automatically format your SD card to FAT32.
+The current implementation is quite unstable as it makes several assumptions.
+If this option is used, it will most likely work.

+Do not worry if you see the message `No partition is defined yet!`

 ### Using a static IP address
 To use a static IP address when connecting to the internet, there is some information we must first provide to cm-pi-burn using options
 * `--ipaddr=IP' is the static IP address you wish to assign to the Pi